|

 catch white and striped bass at this time using small in-line spinners,

 small jigs, jigging spoons, small crankbaits, and live bait presentations.
+Catfish anglers can find channel, blue, and flathead catfish throughout

 the reservoir.
 Channel catfish dominate the fishery.
 Stinkbait and